 I quickly looked around, searching for any reason why we were flying past the airport.
 I glanced over to Marco.
 With a surprisingly calm voice he asked, “Can I panic now?”

-The intercom crackled, and in a low murmur the captain apologized for the aborted landing for he saw something on the ground he did not like.
+After a terrifying interlude of radio silence, the intercom crackled, and in a low murmur the captain apologized for the aborted landing for he saw something on the ground he did not like.

 What?
 A flock of seagulls?
 Another plane?
 Luggage handlers playing volleyball on the runway?